Before Trump, Cambridge Analytica’s parent built weapons for war

 As SCL’s military-focused subsidiaries sought government contracts, the company capitalized on a revolving-door culture and cultivated close ties to defense officials.
 SCL’s officers and advisers have included modern psychological operations commanders, members of the inner circle of Margaret Thatcher’s administration, and Trump national security adviser Lt.
 Gen. Michael Flynn.

 In December 2016, around the time of Flynn’s brief consultancy for SCL, the firm signed a half-million dollar counter-terrorism contract with the US State Dept. That month in London, the CEO of Cambridge had an off-the-record, undisclosed meeting with then-Foreign Secretary and current Prime Minister Boris Johnson.
 The sitdown was followed by SCL’s appearance at a closed-door Foreign Office event on data analytics in early 2017.
-By that year’s end, SCL Insight, the conglomerate’s only surviving subsidiary, began work on a contract for unspecified data analysis on behalf of the U.K. Ministry of Defense.
+By that year’s end, SCL Insight, the conglomerate’s only surviving subsidiary, began work on a contract for unspecified data analysis on behalf of the U.K. Ministry of Defence.

 Information operations missions tend to be shrouded under the cover of national security, and government agencies have been tight-lipped about their work with SCL.
 But within the defense establishment, the company’s capabilities were respected.
 The British government gave SCL “List X” status until 2013, granting it access to classified documents, and for a time the company’s techniques were considered to be under export control.
 In a 2016 memo, U.S. State Dept. officials argued that SCL deserved to win a contract, worth roughly half a million dollars, because its methods were considered unparalleled.